sotoplatero/apologify/src/content/articles/write-apology-letter-colleague-not-reliable/index.md

 #### Explanation

-Constantly saying “I’m sorry” can dilute its meaning and frustrate the recipient.
+Constantly saying "I'm sorry" can dilute its meaning and frustrate the recipient.

 #### How to Avoid It